HL7/carin-bb/fsh/ig-data/input/pagecontent/index.md

 </table>
 <h3>&nbsp;</h3> -->
 <h3>Introduction</h3>
 <p>This implementation guide describes the CARIN for Blue Button&reg; <sup>[<a href="#ftn.id1" name="id1">*</a>]</sup> Framework and Common Payer Consumer Data Set (CPCDS), providing a set of resources that payers can display to consumers via a FHIR API.
-See the <a href="toc.html">Table of Contents</a> for more information.<br>
+See the <a href="toc.html">Table of Contents</a> for more information.</p>
 <h3>Log of Continuous Integration Build Changes</h3>
 <ul>
-<li>Post-Connectathon changes -  Version 0.1.4 - October 6, 2020</li>
+<li>Interim Version 0.1.4 - October 6, 2020</li>
 <ol>
-<li>Please post comments to the CarinBB zulip <a href="https://chat.fhir.org/#narrow/stream/204607-CARIN-IG.20for.20Blue.20Button.C2.AE"> stream</a>.
+<li>Please post comments to the CarinBB zulip <a href="https://chat.fhir.org/#narrow/stream/204607-CARIN-IG.20for.20Blue.20Button.C2.AE"> stream</a>.</li>
 <li>Updated all invariants.</li>
 <li>Updated C4BB Codesystems, ValueSets and Codesystem Stubs.
 Minor changes to content of C4BB (locally defined) codesystems, and changes to the defining URLs of external codesystems.</li>
 <li>Updated Profile Comparison <a href="EOBProfileComparison20201006.xlsx" download="EOBProfileComparison20201006.xlsx">charts </a>.
 This is a good place to get an overview comparison of the profiles in this IG.</li>
 <li>Examples for all profiles.
-Remaining validation errors are due to HL7 terminology issues, not with the examples.
+Remaining validation errors are due to HL7 terminology issues, not with the examples.</li>
 </ol>
 <li>Interim Version 0.1.3 - September 8, 2020</li>
 <ol>
 <li>Pat's updates to CodeSystem stubs and Codesystems/Valuesets</li>
 <li>Updates to Graphics</li>
 <li>Changed references to CARIN-BB to C4BB, including profile, codesystem, and valueset names</li>
-<li>Changed naming convention for releases to Release.Ballot.Version. </li>
+<li>Changed naming convention for releases to Release.Ballot.Version.</li>
 </ol>
 <li>Interim Version 0.1.2 - August 28, 2020</li>
 <ol>